-At the intersection of laneways and footpaths, development to non-heritage buildings should provide a minimum 1 x 1 metre splay to facilitate pedestrian sightlinesensure pedestrian safety
+At the intersection of laneways and footpaths, development to non-heritage buildings should provide a minimum 1 x 1 metre splay to facilitate pedestrian sightlines.

 Car parking should be located within a basement or concealed from the public realm.

 Avoid separate entries for car parking entries and loading bays.